RenderKit/embree/doc/src/compilation.md

     ./vcpkg integrate install
     ./vcpkg install embree3

-The embree port in vcpkg is kept up to date by Microsoft team members and community contributors.
+The Embree port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.